pacur/pacur/README.md

 | `ubuntu-groovy` | Ubuntu groovy |

 Directives are used to specify variables that only apply to a limited set of build targets.
-All variables can use directives including user definied variables.
-To use directives include the directive after a variable seperated by a colon such as `pkgdesc:ubuntu="This description will only apply to Ubuntu packages"` The directives above are sorted lowest to highest priority.
+All variables can use directives including user defined variables.
+To use directives include the directive after a variable separated by a colon such as `pkgdesc:ubuntu="This description will only apply to Ubuntu packages"`.
+The directives above are sorted from lowest to the highest priority.

 ### example